gmatrangola/ProtoBLE/README.md

 **see:** ExampleAndroidClient

 ## How to Compile and Install examples
+Follow the setup instructions for setting up the ProtoBLE Library.
 Buid with included Gradle wrapper and/or this project can be Opened in Android Studio.

 ### Andorid Central Code